 Venture into the heart of the ancient Roman empire from the idyllic Ligurian coast.
 Learn about taking the train from La Spezia to Rome.

-There is history throughout Italy, even in beautiful coastal areas like that of Liguria, but there’s nothing like a visit to the Eternal City to feel like history is surrounding you.
-When you’ve spent some time enjoying the beautiful scenery off the Ligurian coast, then, it’s time to hop on a train from La Spezia Centrale to Rome.
+There is history throughout all of Italy, even in beautiful coastal areas like that of Liguria, but there’s nothing like a visit to the Eternal City to feel like history is surrounding you.
+When you’ve spent enough time enjoying the beautiful scenery off the Ligurian coast, then, it’s time to hop on a train from La Spezia Centrale to Rome.

-Italy’s train network makes the 263-mile (423-km) journey one that can cut more than an hour off the drive time between the two cities.
-Taking the train also means you’re relieved of the headache that driving in central Rome always is.
+Italy’s train network makes the 263-mile (423-km) journey an hour faster than it would take to drive.
+Taking the train also provides stress-free travel, as you will not have to worry about driving around crowded Rome.
 Relax and take in the landscape outside the train window.

 Frequent Trains from La Spezia Centrale to Rome

-Whether you’ve been spending time in the city of La Spezia itself or the Cinque Terre villages nearby, La Spezia Centrale station is the largest train station in the area - which means it’s the one from which you’ll travel to Roma Termini station in the Italian capital, you will have to depart from La Spezia Centrale station.
+Whether you’ve been spending time in the city of La Spezia itself or the Cinque Terre villages nearby, La Spezia Centrale station is the largest train station in the area.
+This means that to get to Roma Termini station in the Italian capital, you will have to depart from La Spezia Centrale station.

-There are 31 trains leaving La Spezia each day for Rome, with the fastest - one of Trenitalia’s high-speed Alta Velocità (AV) trains - making the trip in 3 hours 13 minutes.
+There are 31 trains leaving La Spezia each day for Rome, with the fastest route on Trenitalia’s high-speed Alta Velocità (AV) train making the trip in 3 hours and 13 minutes.
 There are both direct trains and routes that require a train change en route, with a journey time that can also be between 3.5-4.5 hours.

 For the trips that require a train change, the transfer station varies.
 It may be Florence, Pisa, or Civitavecchia, so check the details of your ticket carefully.
 Ticket prices range from $35-67.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.